ClickCease

 The expenses related to benzodiazepine withdrawal treatment and health insurance can vary widely based on the treatment type, insurance provider, and facility selected, among other factors.
 The Mental Health Parity and Addiction Equity Act (MHPAEA) mandates that insurance companies offer coverage for mental health and addiction treatment comparable to what is provided for physical health services.

-What Is the Cost of Benzo Withdrawal Treatment Without Insurance Coverage?
+What Is the Cost of Benzo Withdrawal Treatment in Los Angeles, Without Insurance Coverage?

-The expenses of your benzodiazepine withdrawal treatment without health insurance can vary significantly based on the type and intensity of the care needed.
+The expenses of your withdrawal treatment for benzo addiction without health insurance can vary significantly based on the type and intensity of the care needed.
 For instance, benzodiazepine detox programs often range from $1,000 to $5,000, while a 30-day inpatient rehabilitation program may cost between $20,000 and $30,000.
 Outpatient benzodiazepine treatment options typically fall between $1,000 and $10,000, depending on their duration.

 Benzodiazepine withdrawal is a distinct experience for everyone, influenced by factors such as dosage, duration of use, and overall health.
 This highlights the importance of finding a benzodiazepine detox program, such as Harmony Place Addiction Recovery’s, to support you through the process.
 A typical benzodiazepine withdrawal symptoms timeline can be divided into three distinct phases.